If you’ve looked in the mirror and noticed you have uneven eyelids, you’re not alone. Facial asymmetry is very

 Normal facial asymmetry

 Normal facial asymmetry can make it appear as if you have uneven eyelids, even though they may actually be the same shape and size.
-A of people who were evaluated for cosmetic upper eyelid surgery found that most had brow or eyelid asymmetry.
+A

 The treatment for uneven eyelids depends on the severity of symptoms and the cause.

 Surgery is the recommended treatment for ptosis in children and adults.
 Ptosis surgery is usually performed as an outpatient procedure in an ophthalmologist’s office.

 Depending on the severity of your condition, the surgeon may only need to make a small adjustment to lift the muscle, or the levator muscle may need to be reinforced and reattached to your eyelid.

 The symptoms and severity of the condition can vary from person to person, but most people recover fully from Bell’s palsy, often without treatment.
 A doctor may suggest medication or other treatment options, depending on your symptoms and the suspected cause.
 These may include: